Vinayoo4/Hotel_Saas_Backend/README.md

  License

-This project is licensed under the MIT License.
+This project is licensed under the  UNLicense.